johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 for caching the transport signals received via OTS Hints.

-A suggested primary strategy is to set the EDNS(0) No-OTS option when no transport signaling information is needed (because the resolver already knows the authoritative nameserver's transport capabilities from a previous response or for some other reason).
+A suggested primary strategy is to set the EDNS(0) No-OTS option when no transport signaling information is needed.
+This may be because the resolver already knows the authoritative nameserver's transport capabilities from a previous response (with a TTL that has not expired) or for some other reason.

-Three example caching strategies are listed below.
-Other strategies are possible.
-Each strategy has different trade-offs in terms of efficiency, responsiveness to changes, and resource usage:

-1. **Standard DNS Cache:** Treat the SVCB record like any other DNS record, caching it according to its TTL.
+The primary caching strategy SHOULD be "Standard DNS Cache", i.e. treat the SVCB record like any other DNS record, caching it according to its TTL.
 This is the simplest approach and will simply cause the resolver to fall back to UDP for one query if the transport signal data has expired.

-2. **Cache-Until-Fail:** Cache the transport signal until a connection attempt fails, then invalidate the cached entry.
-This approach uses more aggressive caching based on the assumption that changes to transport capabilities are expected to be rare, and there is no risk of presenting any data that is no longer correct.
-The possible downside is that the resolver will not learn about possible new transports that become available.
-E.g., with an "alpn=doq", the resolver will not learn that the authoritative server later started to support DNS-over-TLS (in addition to DoQ) if it is successfully using the DNS-over-QUIC connection.

-3. **Success-Based Refresh:** Refresh the transport signal cache entry each time a successful connection is made using that transport.
-This provides a balance between efficiency and responsiveness but requires additional bookkeeping.

 For a more detailed analysis of possible caching logic, see {{!RFC9539}}, section 4.